 Africa’s Indian Ocean coastline is home to several of the world’s top dive sites: divers can look forward to kaleidoscopes of pristine coral; clear views of morays, turtles and mantas; clouds of colourful fish in aquarium-like settings and giant pelagic fish patrolling steep-sided drop-offs.
 Below are five lodges close to the best diving in Africa, private retreats that offer you the chance to explore below the waves while staying in barefoot luxury.

-Ephelia Resort, Mahe Island, Seychelles
+2. Ephelia Resort, Seychelles

-Popular dive sites close to the resort include Trois Bank where visibility stretches up to 23 meters, and is ideal for more experienced open-water divers.
-Expect to see beautiful coral formations and granite rock, as well as grey reef sharks, octupuses, eagle rays, barracudas and even moray eels, Dredger Wreck is just 20 minutes by boat from Ephelia and is suitable for divers with open-water experience.
+Popular dive sites close to the resort include Trois Bank where visibility stretches up to 23 meters and is ideal for more experienced open-water divers.
+Expect to see beautiful coral formations and granite rock, as well as grey reef sharks, octupuses, eagle rays, barracudas and even moray eels.

+Dredger Wreck is just 20 minutes by boat from Ephelia and is suitable for divers with open-water experience.
 There's a small dregder to explore and a variety of tropical fish can be spotted too.
 Ephelia Resort offers some of the best value in the Seychelles with two beaches, a kids club, a variety of activities and facilities on offer and dramatic hilltop villas to take in the exceptional scenery.

-Best for: wreck dives and night dives, beginners courses, a full-scale luxury resort experience.
+Best for: Wreck dives and night dives, beginners courses, a full-scale luxury resort experience.

-Mnemba Island Lodge, Zanzibar Archipelago
+3. Mnemba Island Lodge, Zanzibar

 Lying just off the northern tip of Zanzibar, tiny Mnemba Island is surrounded by vibrant coral reefs bursting with life.
 Conditions here are ideal: warm water, excellent visibility, and sites ranging from shallow coral gardens to advanced drift dives.
 You also have a good chance of swimming with pods of playful dolphins, their squeals and clicks filling your deep blue surrounds.

-A tropical island paradise in every sense of the word, Mnemba Island has just 10 palm-frond bandas tucked away in a forest fringed by white powdery sand - it's the kind of place where you take your shoes off on arrival and don’t put them on again until you leave.
+A tropical island paradise in every sense of the word, Mnemba Island Lodge has just 10 palm-frond bandas tucked away in a forest fringed by white powdery sand - it's the kind of place where you take your shoes off on arrival and don’t put them on again until you leave.
 Your butler sets up private dinners in surprise locations; green turtles nest on the beaches you stroll on, and you’re never expected to share your perfect stretch of sand with anyone else.

 Best For: Dives for every level of experience, an exclusive and romantic getaway.